-9 - POLICY FOR THE ALLOCATION OF INTERNET RESOURCES FOR RESEARCH AND EXPERIMENTAL NEEDS
+9 - POLICY FOR THE ALLOCATION OF INTERNET RESOURCES FOR RESEARCH AND EXPERIMENTAL NEEDS addresses (RFC 1918) as well as for ASN (64512 -65535).

 LACNIC shall make experimental allocations with the aim of promoting research and development within the region.
 These allocations shall cover all of LACNIC's resources (IPv4, IPv6, ASN).